 There are so many times you need two hands free (Look Ma...
-No hands!).
-So today we have a clever pouch you can slip on a belt.
-Anytime you need both hands to get a task done, this little organizer is great solution.
-It's perfect for urban walkers, Saturday antiquing adventures or just when you're trying to wrangle two toddlers down the block.
-Drop your smart phone in a pocket at the back and use the zippered front pocket to hold cash, change, credit cards or other necessities.
-We also incorporated a handy D-ring at the top to allow you to slip a key fob in place.
-Or, as we show above, snap on a caribiner and, rather than slipping the pouch over a belt, simply clip it to a belt loop or even onto another larger bag or pack for fast on-and-off access.
+No hands!), and this clever little organizer is a great solution.
+It can slip onto a belt or clip onto a belt loop; making it perfect for urban walkers, Saturday antiquing adventures or just when you're trying to wrangle two toddlers down the block.
+Drop your smart phone in a pocket at the back – there's Velcro® at the very top to help keep it in place, and use the zippered front pocket to hold cash, change, credit cards or other necessities.